formancehq/numary-sdk-python/docs/TransactionsApi.md

     # Create an instance of the API class
     api_instance = transactions_api.TransactionsApi(api_client)
     ledger = "ledger001" # str | Name of the ledger.
-    after = "1234" # str | Pagination cursor, will return transactions after given txid (in descending order). (optional) reference = "ref:001" # str | Find transactions by reference field. (optional) account = "users:001" # str | Find transactions with postings involving given account, either as source or destination. (optional) source = "users:001" # str | Find transactions with postings involving given account at source. (optional) destination = "users:001" # str | Find transactions with postings involving given account at destination. (optional) start_time = "start_time_example" # str | Filter transactions that occurred after this timestamp.
+    page_size = 100 # int | The maximum number of results to return per page (optional) if omitted the server will use the default value of 15 after = "1234" # str | Pagination cursor, will return transactions after given txid (in descending order). (optional) reference = "ref:001" # str | Find transactions by reference field. (optional) account = "users:001" # str | Find transactions with postings involving given account, either as source or destination. (optional) source = "users:001" # str | Find transactions with postings involving given account at source. (optional) destination = "users:001" # str | Find transactions with postings involving given account at destination. (optional) start_time = "start_time_example" # str | Filter transactions that occurred after this timestamp.
 The format is RFC3339 and is inclusive (for example, 12:00:01 includes the first second of the minute).  (optional) end_time = "end_time_example" # str | Filter transactions that occurred before this timestamp.
-The format is RFC3339 and is exclusive (for example, 12:00:01 excludes the first second of the minute). (optional)
+The format is RFC3339 and is exclusive (for example, 12:00:01 excludes the first second of the minute).  (optional) pagination_token = "aHR0cHM6Ly9nLnBhZ2UvTmVrby1SYW1lbj9zaGFyZQ==" # str | Parameter used in pagination requests.
+Maximum page size is set to 15.
+Set to the value of next for the next page of results.
+Set to the value of previous for the previous page of results.
+No other parameters can be set when the pagination token is set.  (optional) metadata = {} # {str: (bool, date, datetime, dict, float, int, list, str, none_type)} | Filter transactions by metadata key value pairs.
+Nested objects can be used as seen in the example below. (optional)

     # example passing only required values which don't have defaults set
     try: